Skip to main content

 Event modeling

-On this page you will find the three event data model architectures that Mitzu supports.
-More information you can find at this blog.
+On this page, you will find the three event data model architectures that Mitzu supports.
+You can find more information in this blog post.

 Single event tables

-This is the simplest event data model of all three.
-Each event you want to track should be a separate table.
+This is the simplest of the three event data models.
+Each event you want to track should be stored in a separate table.
 Each table must contain the following columns:

 • User ID: The ID of the user that performed the event.